totem-tech/documentation/crowdfund-docs/regulation.md

 ### ANALYSIS 2: Is there a so-called "Common Enterprise"?

-As the Totem Live Accounting Network has already been developed and is already live both as the Meccano TestNet and as a Production Network in the Kapex Parachain there is no requirement for the Contributors to the Crowdloan to be part of a common enterprise in order for the project to be developed, launched or to succeed.
+As the Totem Live Accounting Network has already been developed and is already live both as the Meccano Testnet and as a Production Network in the Kapex Parachain there is no requirement for the Contributors to the Crowdloan to be part of a common enterprise in order for the project to be developed, launched or to succeed.

 #### Howey Test 2 Conclusion